-COVID-19 has pushed the contact centers to become digitally-enabled hubs.
-CIOs and CXOs have started to realize that the shift from on-premise contact centers to cloud contact centers has to be swift with the many capabilities that only a Cloud CC can ensure.
-As the uncertainty continues, cloud-hosted contact centers provide greater flexibility, reliability, scalability, and disaster recovery.
-The contact center agents, at length, have been agile towards elasticity of work from any location and time.
+COVID-19 has pushed the call centers to become digitally-enabled hubs.
+CIOs and CXOs have started to realize that the shift from on-premise call centers to cloud call centers has to be swift with the many capabilities that only a Cloud CC can ensure.
+As the uncertainty continues, cloud-hosted call centers provide greater flexibility, reliability, scalability, and disaster recovery.
+The call center agents, at length, have been agile towards elasticity of work from any location and time.

 87% of global IT decision-makers agree that the current COVID-19 pandemic will cause organizations to accelerate their migration to the cloud.– Logic Monitor

 Interestingly, brands that relied solely on real-world experiences are now transitioning towards delivering digital experiences.
-This trend, coupled with cloud contact center solutions, has become the best bet for businesses across the globe.
+This trend, coupled with cloud call center solutions, has become the best bet for businesses across the globe.

 This brings us to the question of setting up a cloud-based call center.

 Setting a cloud-based call center for your business is very simple.
 There are various modes of deployment that you can choose from to fit your business requirements.
-While a cloud contact center solution can be deployed within hours, choosing the right cloud partner will ensure your customer journey success.
+While cloud call center software can be deployed within hours, choosing the right cloud partner will ensure your customer journey success.

 In a public cloud, the database and applications are owned and managed by the third-party vendor or cloud service provider where you can use instances shared by many other organizations.
 The services are managed using a web browser.